pmilet/domainevents/README.md

 Martin Fowlers defines the domainEvent DDD pattern as: Domain Events [captures the memory of something interesting which affects the domain](https://martinfowler.com/eaaDev/DomainEvent.html).

-The essence of a Domain Event is that you use it to capture things that can trigger a change to the state of the application you are developing.
-These event objects are then processed to cause changes to the system.
+The essence of a Domain Event is that you use it to capture important things that happens into the domain that can produce a change into the state of the application you are developing.

 This package is based on an article from Jimmy Boggard [A better domain events pattern.](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/).
-This has been the inspiration for this library.

 ## How to use it